Charles Bischoff. Image courtesy of Bourne Hall Museum.

 the 48 year old Charles (a "merchant") was one of eight boarders at 3 Manchester Street in St Marylebone, London; and

-the 31 year old Mary was staying with her widowed (and now retired) father-in-law at the nearby 23 Westbourne Square.
+the 31 year old Mary was staying with her widowed father-in-law at the nearby 23 Westbourne Square.

 Whatever reason for all that, the family were soon back together in Epsom.

 Charles and Mary then had two more children: Isabel Armstrong was born on 14 July 1881 and baptised at Christ Church on 6 August; and the last was born on 22 February 1883.
-Sadly, it would seem that this last confinement led to Mary's death at the age of 33: two days after the birth she was buried in Epsom Cemetery.
-The child - also named Mary - was baptised at Christ Church on 4 April.
+Sadly, Mary died during the confinement.
+Aged only 33, she was buried in Epsom Cemetery two days later, on 24 February 1883.
+The child - also named Mary, doubtless after her late mother - was baptised at Christ Church on 4 April.

 Mary's memorial windows were installed at the east end of the south aisle in 1884, the year after her death.
 Manufactured - like most of the rest of Christ Church's stained glass (including, later, her husband's) by James Powell & Sons - they show: